The politics of conservation in Cambodia - Southeast Asia Globe

 While the forests of the Cardamom Mountains have so far avoided the level of destruction that has befallen Prey Lang, the sanctuary today serves as a cautionary tale for what could be.

-Covering some 3,600 km2 across four provinces in north-central Cambodia, in 2016 Prey Lang’s parameters were formalised, its protection status raised and a REDD+ conservation programme established.
-The UN-led global scheme aims to protect forests through contributions from high carbon-emitting entities looking to offset their footprint.
+Covering some 3,600km2 across four provinces in north-central Cambodia, in 2016 the Prey Lang’s parameters were formalised, its protection status raised and a REDD+ conservation programme established.
+The UN-led global scheme aims to protect forests through contributions from high-carbon-emitting entities looking to offset their footprint.

 “Despite USAID’s support … the Prey Lang Wildlife Sanctuary has lost approximately 38,000 hectares of forest, nearly nine percent of its forest cover,” the embassy wrote on June 17.